ecleel/moyasar-invoices-wix/README.md

 # Moyasar Wix

-This is a minimalist plugin to integrate Moyasar Invoices system with Wix Platform.
+This is a minimalist plugin to integrate [Moyasar Invoices](https://moyasar.com) system with Wix Platform.

 ## Overview

 Use this solution to add simple to advanced invoicing system to websites built using Wix.

-It leverages their Wix Code APIs for the backend and frontend.
+It leverages Wix Code APIs for the backend and frontend.

 ## Installation Guide